dangtv/BIRDS/webpage/syntax.md

 ### Primary key

-BIRDS provides a shorthand syntax to declare primary key on relations.
+BIRDS provides a shorthand syntax to declare primary keys on relations.
 Given a relation t(**A**, B, C), we can declare **A** as a primary key of t by:

 ```prolog